ryanmeinzer/silencer/README.md

 ## Features

-Start monitoring in the app to have it automatically detect sound that it will mask with peaceful white noise, faded in and out so that you won't even notice/awake.
-It memorizes such noises, so that it will proactively mask them in the future.
+Start monitoring in the app to have it automatically detect noise that it will mask with peaceful white noise, faded in and out so that you won't even notice/awake.
+It memorizes noise disturbances, so that it will proactively mask them in the future.
 Sleep like a baby. 👶🏻💤

 ## Future Features